 Introverted pastor’s wives don’t get energy from being with large groups of people

 If you see me at a social event you can probably find me in the corner talking to a couple people (who I already know) while my husband is out mingling and being the life of the party.
-I get anxious at the thought of going to a party with a bunch of people I don’t know.
+As an introverted pastor’s wife, I get anxious at the thought of going to a party with a bunch of people I don’t know.

 Introverted pastor’s wives get anxious at the thought of meeting new people